vijaymathew/nex/docs/md/COMPILER_FEATURE_GAP.md

 # Compiler Feature Gap

-This note tracks the gap between the tree-walking interpreter and the experimental JVM bytecode compiler.
+This note tracks the gap between the tree-walking interpreter and the JVM bytecode compiler.
 It lists what is already compiled and what still deopts to the interpreter.

-Last updated: 2026-03-19
+Last updated: 2026-03-20

 ## Already Compiled